-China exports, imports fall again in August but pace slows
+China exports, imports fall in August as onshore yuan hits 16-year low

 The country's trade surplus fell to $68.3 billion, compared with $80.6 billion in the previous month.

-Gross domestic product grew just 0.8 percent on-quarter in the April-June.
+Gross domestic product grew just 0.8 percent on-quarter in the April-June period.

 And youth unemployment reached a record level of more than 20 percent in June, according to official figures, the publication of which has since been suspended.